-When the process is finished you should complete the online Impact and evaluation form which gives us information on how useful the process was.
+- Complete the online Impact and evaluation form which gives us information on how useful the process was.

-The completion of these two forms is mandatory.
+The completion of this form is mandatory.

 You can save the forms (click finish later) to finish them at a time it is more convenient to you.
 Saving the forms will generate a link that will be emailed to you.
 Please keep this link in a safe place that you can remember.

 After you have submitted the form, make sure you download the document as a .pdf (by following the on-screen instructions), and to share the document with the observee.